BY571/Normalized-Advantage-Function-NAF-/README.md

 Indeed the results show a faster and more stable learning!

-### TODO:
-Apply some advancements for Q-learning to improve performance even more.
-For example:
-- N-step
-- PER

 Feel free to use this code for your own projects or research: